Antipasto Salad

 I love a good salad when it starts to warm up outside.
 They are just so cool and refreshing, and can take on so many different flavor profiles.
 This Antipasto Salad is filled with all kinds of goodies – it is seriously jam packed with flavor!

-Antipasto Salad is a Italian salad that has meat, veggies, cheese, and specifically olives.
+Antipasto Salad is a traditional first course of an Italian meal that has meat, veggies, cheese, and specifically olives.
 Antipasto salad is known to be from Italy.
 It is a traditional Italian salad that is served as the first course during a meal.

 How to Make Antipasto Salad